 Dick Mackey and Mark Bollwinkel worked as Teacher's Assistants in the Ceramics Department of the University of the Pacific in Stockton, California between 1972-74.
 Both were introduced to the art of ceramics by Dr. Allen Wilcox; both deepened their experience of the art with internships in Japan, the Yucatan of Mexico and India while undergraduate students.
 During their time in Stockton they formed a lasting friendship around their love for pottery.

 Dick is the part owner and full time manager of his family's Canyon Creek Ranch outside of Alturas, California, the seat of Modoc County; population 7,000 people and one-half million cattle.
 At 4,000 ft. altitude and in high desert landscape the ranch is nestled in a beautiful and lush green valley.

 Mark is a United Methodist pastor, having served churches in Africa, Southeast Asia and in his home territory of California and Nevada.
-He is currently the Senior Pastor of Los Altos UMC, the second largest congregation in his denominational area, located in the heart of Silicon Valley.
+He is currently the Senior Pastor of Church of the Wayfarer, Carmel.

 Both men are part time potters with a full-time passion for clay and fire.

 Over the years Dick has built a fully equipped ceramics studio on the ranch, with Mark's participation.
 They held an annual Raku workshop each August on the ranch for many years.
 "Rakuuion" became a gathering of many longtime and dear friends who love pottery and each other, as well as a chance to introduce the unique opportunity of Raku to new potters and students of the craft.